joostkremers/ebib/docs/ebib-manual.md

 databases you have open will remain so.

 You can quickly jump to any entry in the database with the key `j`.
-This ask you for an entry key (using completion) and then jumps to the corresponding entry.
+This asks you for an entry key (using completion) and then jumps to the corresponding entry.
 This actually works across databases: the keys that are offered for completion are the keys from all open databases.
 After selecting a key, Ebib changes to the corresponding database and shows